Are you getting value out of your risk program? has been saved

 COSO’s ERM framework update comes with strategic risk advantage

-Traditionally, enterprise risk management (ERM) has been implemented to focus on value protection and risk functions were tasked with identifying threats to the organization’s business objectives or strategies.
+Traditionally, enterprise risk management (ERM) has been implemented to focus on value protection and risk functions were tasked with identifying threats to the organisation’s business objectives or strategies.
 Increasingly, this has involved looking for obvious external threats, while also assessing fundamental challenges to how business is conducted.
-But in its implementation, ERM’s focus on the known threats, or downside of risk, missed the upside—that when made an essential component of decision making, the ability to spot and assess risk can help global organizations create value and seize competitive advantage.
+But in its implementation, ERM’s focus on the known threats, or downside of risk, missed the upside—that when made an essential component of decision making, the ability to spot and assess risk can help global organisations create value and seize competitive advantage.

 - New view of risk management